I ran with the women.

 I live on the outskirts of moments, keeping time and crystallizing moments in my memory for the ones who don’t walk through the layers of terror surrounding vulnerability and shared time and space.

 I convinced myself that all of this was true.
-One morning, without warning, I stopped rehearsing the story long enough to allow for an alternate reality—one that required my participation.
+One morning, without warning, I stopped rehearsing the story for just half a second, just enough time to see the words “Them, but not you—never you” slip from my hands and disappear into the salt soaked air.

 I'm with them.